DrPH in Community Health Behavior & Education

 Community Health Behavior and Education Concentration

-- Identify basic theories, concepts and models from a range of social and behavioral disciplines that are used in public health research and practice.
+- Analyze theories, concepts and models from a range of social and behavioral disciplines in public health research and practice.

-- Develop collaborative partnerships with communities, policy makers, and other relevant groups.
+- Develop collaborative partnerships with communities, stakeholders, policy makers, and other relevant groups.

-- Assess cultural, environmental, and social justice influences on the health of communities.
+- Assess and argue cultural, environmental, and social justice influences on the health of communities.

 Course requirements and course descriptions can be found in the Georgia Southern University Graduate Catalog.